Organisation for the Prohibition of Chemical Weapons: Challenge inspections and investigations of alleged use

 In case of allegation of use of chemical weapons or the prohibited production, a fact-finding inspection can be employed according to the convention.
 None of those activities have taken place, although the OPCW contributed to investigations of alleged use of chemical weapons in Syria as part of a United Nations mission.
 The OPCW only undertakes these inspections on request of another member state, after verification of the presented proof.
 To avoid misuse, a majority of three-quarters can block a challenge inspection request.

 Relations with the United Nations

-While the OPCW is not a specialised agency of the United Nations, it cooperates both on policy and practical issues as a related organisation.
+While the OPCW is not a specialised agency of the United Nations, it cooperates both on policy and practical issues as a related organisation within the United Nations System.
 On 7 September 2000, the OPCW and the United Nations signed a cooperation agreement outlining how they were to coordinate their activities.
 The inspectors furthermore travel on the United Nations Laissez-Passer in which a sticker is placed explaining their position, and privileges and immunities.
 The United Nations Regional Groups also operate at the OPCW to govern the rotations on the Executive Council and provide informal discussion platform.